rdebusscher/pragmatic-microservices-lab/microprofile-microservices/ReadMe.md

 Running with Docker (Optional)
 ------------------------------
 You can optionally run the path finder application using Docker.
-Note, we will cover Docker in greater detail in the [complex-concepts](../complex-concepts) section of the lab.

 You can first build a Docker image by issuing:
 ```